Jeanne Dambendzet: Political career since the early 1990s

 Dambendzet was dismissed from the government on 15 September 2009 and was then appointed by Sassou Nguesso as First Vice-President of the Economic and Social Council on 18 September 2009.
 She met with Claudine Munari, her successor as Minister of Trade, on 24 September to discuss issues facing the ministry, especially Economic Partnership Agreements with the European Union.
 She also discussed internal trade issues, such as rising food prices.
 Munari said that she would continue to consult with Dambendzet when needed.

 As First Vice-President of the Economic and Social Council, Dambendzet met with Florent Ntsiba, the Minister of Labour and Social Security, on 13 November 2009 to discuss greater cooperation between the Council and the government on policies, including those related to employment, training, wages, and pensions.
 She said that the Council would communicate the concerns and desires of the people to relevant ministries.

 At the PCT's Sixth Extraordinary Congress, held in July 2011, Dambendzet was elected to the PCT's 51-member Political Bureau.

 In August 2013, at the constitutive congress of the Women's Organization of Congo (OFC), the PCT's newly created women's organization, Dambendzet was designated as the OFC's National Executive Secretary.

 During the campaign for the September 2014 local elections, Dambendzet was dispatched to Cuvette Department to campaign for the PCT's candidates there.

+As a writer and editor, she collaborated with Scholastique Dianzinga on the volume La place et le rôle des femmes dans la société congolaise, 1960-2010, which also included contributions from Thereze Gamassa and others.